 When she won her silver medal in 1986, Carrie decided that she would retire from international rowing after 1988, a year she chose because she’d be 30 by then, but also because at that point still hoped that she might be selected for the 1988 Seoul Olympics.
-She remembers the Director of International Rowing Penny Chuter telling her that if they won in the double at the World Championships in 1987, she would send them to Seoul; there was certainly very little openweight crew sculling of any great standard going on at the time.
-“But we didn’t win,” she says [although it’s worth noting that the results of the 1987 Worlds were badly distorted by terrible conditions which made the lanes very unfair – Ed.], adding, “And they sent the heavyweight spares as the double anyway.”
+She remembers the Director of International Rowing Penny Chuter telling her that if they won in the double at the World Championships in 1988, she would send them to Seoul.
+“But by then I wasn’t even in the double in 1988 and Gill and Caroline who were came third,” she says [adding, “And they let the heavyweight spares race as the double anyway.”

 Despite having no intention of rowing internationally and no longer training, Carrie went to the open GB trials in January 1989.
 She’s not quite sure why, but thinks that one of the coaches may have asked her to come along to provide a benchmark for newcomers to be compared against.
 She finished third out of the 23 scullers, beaten only by Anne Marden, an American living in London who had been a the silver medallist at the 1984 and 1988 Olympics, and Ali Gill, who became the openweight GB single sculler that year.